alexandra-nazerai/alexandra-nazerai.github.io/index.markdown

 ### Hi,

 I am a PhD Candidate in Economics at the [University of Southampton](https://www.southampton.ac.uk/about/faculties-schools-departments/economic-social-and-political-sciences).
-In the academic year 2022/23, I am a visiting scholar at UC Berkeley during fall and at MIT during spring.

 My research areas focuses on the consequences of labour market policies and institutions in a changing world of work. ...